stefanwalther/sense-funnel-chart/README.md

 ## Contributing

+Pull requests and stars are always welcome.
+For bugs and feature requests, [please create an issue](https://github.com/stefanwalther/sense-funnel-chart/issues).
-Contributing to this project is welcome.
-The process to do so is outlined below:
+The process for contributing is outlined below:

 1. Create a fork of the project
 2. Work on whatever bug or feature you wish